oniani/oniani.github.io/content/about/index.md

 While in high school, I have competed in national mathematical Olympiad of Georgia and was a five-time finalist (TOP 30/3000 back-to-back five times).
 I was also an IMO and IPhO nominee for the national team of Georgia.
-Though, I concentrated more on general education and never really dedicated a lot of time to math and physics.
-That ultimately earned me a gold medal for academic excellence (granted to a handful of graduates in the country), but likely cost me international competition medals in math and physics.
+Though, I focused more on general education and never really dedicated a lot of time to math and physics.
+This has ultimately earned me a gold medal for academic excellence (granted to a handful of graduates in the country), but likely cost me international competition medals in math and physics.